isabella232/dtm.en/help/using/migration-to-and-from-dtm/atm1-migrate-map.md

 ![](assets/prev_generated_code.png)

-Paste this code into the Custom editor in the [!DNL Adobe Analytics] tool in dynamic tag management.
+Paste this code into the Custom editor in the [!DNL Adobe Analytics] tool in Dynamic Tag Management.

 ![](assets/library_mgmt_custom.png)